o-jasper/page_html/page_html/apps/userscripts/readme.md

 ## TODO

+* Detecting hovered links is iffy, works annoyingly badly.

+* Commands panel takes over CSS from the page too much.

+* element `id`s can overlap with stuff on the page.

 * Quite annoying how gui js code has to be embedded into `commands.user.js`, even though the "building system" already makes this less..